acmbpdc/coding-bootcamp-2022/docs/03-JavaScript-2/README.md

 for (i = 1; i <= 10; i++) {
   if (i === 5) {
-    continue; // skip rest of the loop body console.log('just after 5 continue...'); // non of use }
+    continue; // skip rest of the loop body console.log('just after 5 continue...'); // not of use }
   console.log(i);
 }